We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 In addition to their core products, Procter & Gamble takes advantage of Gain’s reputation for their pleasant fragrance by infusing it into products by other brands in their portfolio.
 For example, Gain’s scent is infused in several Febreze, Swiffer, Mr. Clean, Cascade, and Glad products.

 While walking the supermarket aisles, you may have seen Glad Trash Bags with the scent of Gain or Swiffer Dry Cloth Refills With Gain Original.
 It’s a creative way for P&G to leverage its portfolio to enhance its products and promote two brands within a single product.

 Laundry detergent is never going to break the bank, but since its a product you’ll need to buy over and over again, the price is important.

 Tide is more expensive than almost every brand on the shelf, including Gain.
 Tide is considered a premium detergent, and it’s superior cleaning power warrants a higher price.

 The exact price depends on which product you buy, the quantity you buy, where you buy it, and when you buy it.

 To compare the current prices of Tide and Gain detergent, check out the links below to Amazon.

 If you don’t mind paying a little extra for an award-winning brand and one of the top-performing detergents on the market, Tide is the way to go.

 If you want a wonderfully fresh scent left behind on your clothes, Gain gives you more fragrance options.
-In addition, you’ll save a little extra by choosing Gain.
+Also, you’ll save a little extra by choosing Gain.

 At the end of the day, the detergent you choose is a personal decision.
-Some people actually prefer the smell of Tide while others swear that Gain provides a better clean.
+Some people prefer the smell of Tide, while others swear that Gain provides a better clean.